metasfresh/metasfresh-documentation/_webui_collection/EN/Quick_create_new_business_partner.md

 ---
-title: How do I quick create a new Business Partner?
+title: How do I quick create a new business partner?
 layout: default
 tags:
   - Master Data